AliceO2Group/QualityControl/README.md

 ## Setup

+1. Install O2
-We use alibuild, see complete instructions [here](https://alice-doc.github.io/alice-analysis-tutorial/building/) and install O2 (no need to `init` it, just `build` it).
+  * We use alibuild, see complete instructions [here](https://alice-doc.github.io/alice-analysis-tutorial/building/) and install O2 (no need to `init` it, just `build` it).

+2. Install the MySQL/MariaDB development package
+  * CC7 : sudo yum install mariadb-devel
+  * Mac : brew install mysql

-Build/install the QualityControl package : `aliBuild init QualityControl ; aliBuild build QualityControl --defaults o2`
+2. Build/install the QualityControl package : `aliBuild init QualityControl ; aliBuild build QualityControl --defaults o2`

-Also build/install the qcg package : `aliBuild build qcg --default o2`
+3. Build/install the qcg (GUI) package : `aliBuild build qcg --default o2`

-Note that you can also use the `defaults` called `o2-dataflow`.
+Note that you can also use the `alibuild defaults` called `o2-dataflow`.

 ### Post installation

 Start and populate database :

 ```
-sudo systemctl start mariadb
+sudo systemctl start mariadb # for CC7, check for your specific OS
+alienv enter qcg/latest
 qcDatabaseSetup.sh
 ```